-(at around 1h 11 mins) Craft service crew member appears as Mike the hospital employee when Ethan enters the hospital he's in search for his wife and heads for the front desk where Mike is seated.
+Michael G. Kehoe: (At around one hour and eleven minutes) The Craft Service crew member appears as Mike the hospital employee, when Ethan enters the hospital, and he's in search for his wife, and heads for the front desk where Mike is seated.

 The trivia items below may give away important plot points.

-at around 1h 35 mins) When Brownway (Eddie Marsan) injects the capsule in Ethan's head, Tom was constantly complaining how much it hurt during filming.
-They decided to paint Tom's hand to look like Marsan's hand so that he could inject the capsule in his own head because he knew just how hard he could push the gun to his nose without hurting himself.
+At around one hour and thirty-five minutes) When Brownway (Eddie Marsan) injects the capsule in Ethan's head, Tom was constantly complaining how much it hurt during filming.
+They decided to paint Tom's hand to look like Marsan's hand, so that he could inject the capsule in his own head, because he knew just how hard he could push the gun to his nose, without hurting himself.

-at around 1h 35 mins) When Ethan wakes up tied to the chair and Brownway shoots the charge up his nose, the hand seen holding the gun to Tom Cruise's nose is not Eddie Marsan's, but Cruise's own hand.
+At around one hour and thirty-five minutes) When Ethan wakes up tied to the chair, and Brownway shoots the charge up his nose, the hand seen holding the gun to Tom Cruise's nose is not Eddie Marsan's, but Cruise's own hand.
 The same goes later when Musgrave puts the phone to Ethan's ear, then Ethan bites Musgrave's hand.
 The hand that Cruise bit was not Billy Crudup's, but again was his own hand.

-at around 45 mins) During the kidnapping scene of Owen Davian at the Vatican, Gormley (Jonathan Rhys Meyers) tells Zhen (Maggie Q) that he will rendezvous with her in 30 seconds.
-Exactly 30 seconds later, dressed as a guard, he gets her through the gate in her orange Lamborghini.
+At around forty-five minutes) During the kidnapping scene of Owen Davian at the Vatican, Gormley (Jonathan Rhys Meyers) tells Zhen (Maggie Q) that he will rendezvous with her in thirty seconds.
+Exactly thirty seconds later, dressed as a guard, he gets her through the gate in her orange Lamborghini.

-at around 1h 18 mins) When Ethan Hunt (Tom Cruise) is fleeing the country to China, he uses the disguise of a Czech tourist.
+At around one hour and eighteen minutes) When Ethan Hunt (Tom Cruise) is fleeing the country to China, he uses the disguise of a Czech tourist.
 This may be a nod to the first movie, which had Hunt do an operation in the Czech Republic.